arthurazs/py61850/README.md

 - Protection
 - IED Simm, simple, that sends a trip, and has gui (info tech ied sim)
 - Test bed with 3 substations? to study goose cascading, etc...
+- Use SCD to recreate all the IED instances
+- AMI
+- GOOSE, SV and MMS monitor

 ## GOOSE